canada-ca/canada-ca.github.io/_posts/2019-11-15-micro-mission.md

 This was how I ended up joining a team from the Treasury Board Secretariat’s Digital Transformation Office (DTO).
 I worked part-time for three months, from my regular office in Montreal, during a web content improvement project with the Canada Revenue Agency.

 My objectives:
-* to learn about the approach taken by the DTO for improving content on Canada.ca
+* to learn about the approach taken by the <abbr title="Digital Transformation Office">DTO</abbr> for improving content on Canada.ca
 * to better understand the role of a team that develops guidelines that we have to adhere to
-* to contribute to the project to the best of my ability I met some remarkable people there: competent, available professionals with an effective team dynamic, a well-established work structure and a solid solution-based approach.
+* to contribute to the project to the best of my ability

+I met some remarkable people there: competent, available professionals with an effective team dynamic, a well-established work structure and a solid solution-based approach.
 It was a privilege to have access to that experience, and I learned things from it that are applicable to my current duties.